How to file your Homestead Exemption for Property Taxes

 Basically you need to buy and CLOSE on your home the preceding year you file your homestead exemption.
 For example, if you closed on your home by December 31, 2018, then you can file your homestead exemption on Jan 1 for 2019 property taxes.
 If you close on Jan 1, 2019 then you will have to wait until Jan 1, 2020 to file your homestead exemption with the county.

 Go to the DMV and update your driver's license or state ID.
 Your license or ID must match the same address as the property for which you're requesting a homestead exemption (ie your homestead address).
-You can usually schedule an appointment online with the DMV so you don't have to wait in long lines :)
+You can usually schedule an appointment online with the DMV so you don't have to wait in long lines :) OR, even EASIER, you may be able to update your driver's license address online.

 Download your Homestead Exemption forms.
 The Harris County Residential Homestead Exemption can be downloaded here.
 The Montgomery County Homestead Exemption Form can be downloaded here.
 The Fort Bend County Homestead Exemption Form can be downloaded here.
 The Galveston CAD Homestead Exemption Form can be downloaded here.
 The Brazoria Homestead Exemption Form can be downloaded here.